ridhachahed/heatwave-workshop-website/index.md

     <img src="./images/logo_workshop.png" width="500" alt="Workshop logo">
 </div>

-# Automated Machine Learning from Your Database System with MySQL HeatWave Cloud Service
+# Automated Machine Learning from Your Database System with MySQL HeatWave Service

 Welcome to the official website for our workshop at the [Applied Machine Learning Days Conference 2024](https://www.appliedmldays.org/)!

-This workshop is designed to guide you through the seamless integration of automated machine learning capabilities with your MySQL database system, leveraging the powerful MySQL HeatWave Cloud Service.
+This workshop is designed to guide you through the seamless integration of automated machine learning capabilities with your MySQL database system, leveraging the powerful MySQL HeatWave Service.

 ## Workshop Overview